DEV-ICE-SOFTWARE-TECHNOLOGIES/DIOS/README.md

 # D!OS

-Automated Superuser Scripts to be used for building D!OS
+Automated Superuser Script to be used for building D!OS (or AOSP)

-Main Script is a build Script to build D!OS 12.1 for XPERIA Devices using Linux Kernel 4.19/5.4 and includes Google Apps...
+Welcome to the Android Revolution...

-A usage Description of the Scripts can be displayed via:
+A usage Description of the Script can be displayed via:
 ```
 build.sh -h|--help
 ```